GitFrog/git-training/Lesson_1/01_Git_Intro.md

 + <mark>TODO: [add a few more]</mark>

-Ideally, we want to don't want to find ourselves in these kind of situations, **especially with code**:
+Ideally, we don't want to find ourselves in these kind of situations, **especially with code**:

 <kbd>